-Pissed Consumer has 122 reviews of Aflac, and while there are a lot of complaints, there are also quite a few positive reviews.
+Pissed Consumer has 162 reviews of Aflac, and gives them a two star rating overall.
+While there are a lot of complaints, there are also a handful of positive reviews.
 That’s pretty impressive considering that this isn’t a site people normally visit to write glowing reviews.

 Overall, there are mixed reviews of Aflac, and enough complaints to make it clear that reading your policy terms carefully before you purchase a policy is a very good idea.
 A lot of the complaints seem to stem from confusion as to what was covered and how, as well as how to go about getting a claim paid.
 There are enough negative reviews and similar complaints to leave us feeling a bit wary about Aflac’s use of loopholes to avoid paying claims.